 One of our favorite images that didn’t make the cut was a pseudo cell we created from a mixture of traditional lab supplies and computing accessories.
 Many thanks to Bernard André for the excellent photography work.

 This entry was posted on Tuesday, August 7th, 2012 at 10:08 am and is filed under Idea Illustration.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.